 His first play was Clive of India (1933) written with WP Lipscomb and ran in London at the Wyndham Theatre, apparently the Royal family unexpectedly came to the opening night, and it ran for a year and was later filmed by 20th Century Fox.
 Other plays included Gentle Caesar (1942) about Tsar Nicholas II with Osbert Sitwell, They Had His Number with Juliet Rhys-Williams, The Red Horizon (1943) with Osbert Sitwell and The Voice of the People (1950).

-After the Sunday Referee, RJ joined Gainsborough Films working with Ted Black and others in a very successful team.
+In 1942, after the Sunday Referee, RJ joined Gainsborough Films working with Ted Black and others in a very successful team.
 They found a good audience of steamy romantic melodramas.
 The classic British period drama was The Wicked Lady (directed by Leslie Arliss in 1945) with a cast that included Margaret Lockwood, James Mason, Patricia Roc, Michael Rennie and Felix Aylmer.
 They sought to keep the British film industry competitive, priding themselves on streamlined productions and helping to launch many British actors and actresses.
 According to one account: “The release of the Wicked Lady in 1946 proved conclusively to the world that the British film industry could produce pictures at an economical cost which would gross as much as any film made in Hollywood.
 Box office receipts for this film have already beaten all records, taking over half a million pounds and the film is now being screened in 9,000 American cinemas.”
 It was seen by 18.4 million.

 Other successful films with Gainsborough included Madonna of the Seven Moons (directed by Arthur Crabtree in 1944), Caravan (directed by Arthur Crabtree, 1946).
 He also produced the atmospheric A Place of One’s Own (1944) by Osbert Sitwell with settings designed by Rex Whistler.